 So for example, if you take a photo in portrait mode, the app displaying or printing the photo would need to have the capability to read and utilize the EXIF information.
 If that is not the case, the originals need to be rotated.

-Image Resizer in CM can examine the EXIF information and only rotate the required images.
+Pic Resize in CM software can examine the EXIF information and only rotate the required images.
 By selecting the Auto Rotate option, the selected files will be processed but only those taken with a camera in portrait mode will be rotated.

 Sometimes you might need to resize photos in a particular size and here an image resizer in cm software comes in handy, such as Batch Picture Resizer.
-You can specify the size in cm and receive the exact photos you need.
+You can specify the size in centimeters or inches and receive the exact photos you need.

 Do more with photos